pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

    1. Go to the dashboard and verify that you can see the repo in the
       dashboard:

+      1. In the Pachyderm Hub UI, click **Dashboard** next to your cluster.
+      The dashboard opens in a new window.

       ![repo_ready](../images/s_pachub_ready.png)

 ## Next Steps